Leeds Train Station Critical Works

 CAD Drawings of the Signal boxes were produced by RV Engineering.
 The task given to J Gunn Scaffolding was to safely erect complex scaffolding which required to be built around the building and spanned with 750- and 450-unit beams across the railway line, allowing the refurbishment to commence whilst the train lines remained in full use.

 To enable the work to be completed safely, careful planning was required, resulting in a number of rail line closures and night shift working.
-An onsite supervisor lead the team safely, completing the work without any incidents or accidents.
+An onsite supervisor led the team safely, completing the work without any incidents or accidents.

 The project was safely completed in 5 nights, ahead of schedule, and within budget.
 J Gunn Scaffolding provided a scaffolding inspector for the project.
 The scaffolding inspector sits outside of the team, and independently inspects the scaffolding, checking for defects.